Life changes quickly, and an outdated estate plan may create challenges for those you care about most.

 In addition to regularly reviewing your will and estate planning documents every three to five years, you should also consider reviewing your estate plan when these situations and life events arise:

-• Upon birth or adoption of a child, grandchild, or other family member
+- Upon birth or adoption of a child, grandchild or other family member

-• Following a marriage or divorce
+- Following a marriage or divorce (your own, a family member’s or other beneficiary’s)

-• When you are approaching age 72 (the age when you are required to begin taking distributions from your individual retirement account, 401(k), or other qualified plan)
+- When you are approaching age 73 (the age when you are required to begin taking distributions from your individual retirement account, 401(k) or other qualified plan)

-For more information, please contact your PNC Private Bank®advisor.
+For more information, please contact your PNC Private Bank® advisor.